projectcalico/calico/docs/ManualClusterSetup.md

     docker pull calico/node:v0.3.2

-You are now ready to run the [example commands](./GettingStarted.md#calico-services).
+You are now ready to run the [example commands][example-commands].

+[example-commands]: ./GettingStarted.md#calico-services